 If you would like to ask any questions before you join and after you have explored this web site, you can leave a message for Adam in the shop on 01594 845840 or email him: [email protected]

 If you would like to actively help as a ‘working volunteer’, we welcome your interest!
-Please contact the Volunteer Co-ordinator, Rob Alpin in the first instance by email on [email protected], or give us a call at Norchard on 01594 845840 to leave a message for him, or call in at Norchard and take a look around to see what interests you.
+Please contact the Volunteer Co-ordinator, Wayne Crowley, in the first instance by email on [email protected], or give us a call at Norchard on 01594 845840 to leave a message for him, or call in at Norchard and take a look around to see what interests you.
 Alternatively, when applying for Society Membership, there is a space where you can identify your areas of interest for volunteering.

 There is plenty to do from operating the trains as driver, fireman, guard, signalman, station master, crossing keeper (training required for all these tasks), to helping to restore, build and maintain the stations, track, signal equipment, locomotives, carriages and wagons, to being involved with the various committees tasked with running the various functions, planning and running the Dean Forest Railway.